 Personal archiving platforms can help students and faculty organize and log metadata as they build increasingly larger personal collections of images, audio, and video files.
-There are many platforms that can be used to manage your personal research archives, but we’ve selected three free options to review.
-Here you can compare platforms and determine which features are best suited for your purposes and explore demo collections for each platform.
+There are many platforms that can be used to manage your personal research archives, but we’ve selected three free options--Tropy, Aries and Airtable--to review.
+You can compare platforms and determine which features are best suited for your purposes and explore demo collections for each platform.

 Why choose Tropy?
 Tropy is useful for researchers looking to manage large quantities of photographs taken in archives and the field.
 It is especially helpful for dissertation and thesis writers looking to add personalized notes to specific images.